jeffpar/pcjs.v1/disks/pcx86/README.md

 Our [IBM PC Disk Library](/disks/pcx86/library.xml) lists all the [Disk Manifests](#disk-manifests) in the [PCjs Project](/docs/about/) and makes those disks available to any [IBM PC Machine](/devices/pcx86/machine/) in the project that uses the library.

-Note that most machines use the *[compiled](/disks/pcx86/compiled/library.xml)* form of the library, to reduce machine load time.
+Whenever possible, PCjs archives copies of original distribution diskettes.
+Exceptions include the application "Demo Disks" that we've created for our [IBM PC Application Demos](/apps/pcx86/).
+PCjs may also make minor changes to a disk's boot sector, to ensure that all PCjs disk images can be mounted in modern operating systems.
+This is documented, for example, in the description of the [PC-DOS 0.90](/disks/pcx86/dos/ibm/0.90/) disk.

 The summary below is not a complete list of everything in the library, just highlights.
 For some of the disks, we have provided more information about the software, and in some cases, machines that automatically run the software.
 Ideally, everything in the library would also be listed below, and linked to a page that describes the software in more detail, along with a live demonstration of the software, but that's not yet a reality.

 ### Operating Systems